 Examples vary slightly in the construction of the center of the flowers and it appears that the earlier ones (top photo) were more naturalistically delicate than the later versions.
 It’s possible the change was made as a result of production problems, with the redesigned ones (second photo) being less prone to breakage.
 (It’s unclear whether the missing central stamens were eliminated in production or were broken off.)
 The bottom photo shows actual hellebore flowers.

 Calla (Lily) was also a limited edition of 500, and it sold for $750 throughout.
 Introduced in 1968, it was completed in 1974.
 It is 16.5” high.
-The standard edition was white as shown in the first photo; it’s not known if the pink version is one of a kind.
 See the next sculpture (Narcissus) for an illustration of how the piece fit into its base.

 Mushroom ‘Jack-O-Lantern’ was an open edition made for only three years: 1970, 1971 and 1972.
 It is 7” high and sold for $225.
 There are two slightly different versions of this piece: Some have the butterfly perched on a mushroom cap, while on others it is on a leaf.
 The photo in the 1979 Cybis catalog shows it on the mushroom cap but because catalog photos were sometimes of prototypes that’s no indication of which position was first or next (the catalog photo actually shows the butterfly on a slightly different spot on the cap anyhow.)